 Creating a list of good questions to ask senior management provides you with topics to discuss during employee/manager meetings.
-The following questions can easily be incorporated into any 1 on 1 meeting template, and help build a relationship of trust, support, and mutual respect with your manager.
+The following questions can easily be incorporated into any 1:1 meeting template, and help build a relationship of trust, support, and mutual respect with your manager.

 - What’s one thing I can do to help improve the performance of the team?
 This question serves two purposes: you’re affirming your commitment to team performance and inviting a discussion of your own skill set, which can transition into talking about needed training or career advancement.